What is Regulatory Science?

 Reproducible Evolving Regulatory Science: Reliable scientific assertions dealing with a subject that is not completely understood constitutes the core of this class.
 The key factor in placing a scientific assertion into this category is reproducibility.
 Although the observations that are the foundation of this class may not necessarily have general applicability, they are clearly and unambiguously reproducible by those with appropriate skills and equipment.
 Advancements in virtually all branches of science including physics, chemistry, biology, and many other scientific disciplines are based on the desire of investigators to improve knowledge in this class.

 Partially Reproducible Evolving Regulatory Science: The scientific foundation of scientific claims in this class is derived from proven or reproducible evolving regulatory science.
 However, it uses assumptions, extrapolations, and other similar processes in deriving its results and conclusions.
 A characteristic of this class is that the investigator who is trying to reproduce this class must not only have proper skills and the necessary equipment, but must also accept the asserted scientific foundation, assumptions, choice of mathematical processes, default data, and numerous other prerequisites.
-Most predictive models and a large segment of contested scientific information fall into this class.
+Most predictive models, including mathematical models and a large segment of contested scientific information, fall into this class.

 Association-Based Evolving Regulatory Science: Sometimes called correlation or observation studies, this class is not based on Proven or Reproducible Evolving Science.
 Instead, often an investigator attempts to correlate two groups such as two populations with different characteristics hoping to correlate an observed difference between the two populations to a cause.
 Consequently, the level of reproducibility of information in this class ranges from unknown to reasonable.